-Members of the Loughton Astronomy Society will be at the bandstand to answer any queries and to help you to enjoy your time at Equinox Sky Camp.
-For the enjoyment of all, attendees are requested to follow standard star party etiquette: CARS - No car movements are permitted after dark, so please arrange to arrive before this time.
-LIGHTS - Only red torches to be used at night and the light kept facing down.
+Members of the Loughton Astronomical Society will be at the bandstand to answer any queries and to help you to enjoy your time at Equinox Sky Camp.
+For the enjoyment of all, attendees are requested to follow standard Sky Camp etiquette: CARS - No car movements are permitted after dark, so please arrange to arrive before this time.
+LIGHTS - Only red torches are to be used at night and the light kept facing down.
 Toilet block lights will be shielded during the main weekend.
-Turn car interior and boot lights off before sunset, remove the fuse or cover them with opaque tape,.
-Please shield any lighter flame.
+Turn car interior and boot lights off before sunset, remove the fuse or cover them with opaque tape.
+Please shield any computer screens or lighter flames.
 The use of bright laser pointers and Chinese lanterns is discouraged as it can interfere with imaging and is potentially dangerous.
-Please shield computer screens from general view.
-If a bright light is unavoidable, call “Lights in 3 Seconds” to give everyone time to respond.
+If a bright light is unavoidable, call “Lights in 3 seconds” to give everyone time to respond.
 NOISE and MUSIC - Loud talking, noise and computer audio on the site disturbs everyone throughout the night and if before 10:00 am on Sunday will disturb observers who do not retire until dawn.
-Please consider others by not playing loud music, use headphones or ear-buds.
-CHILDREN AND DOGS – Both are very welcome to the event, but please remember the field is dark, there is valuable equipment and many people will have carefully aligned their telescopes (and will not see where they are treading).
-Please keep both under control, tired astronomers are often glad of a lay in the following morning.RUBBISH - The site is rich in wildlife and a very pleasant place to stay, so please keep it that way.
+Please consider others by not playing loud music; use headphones or ear-buds.
+CHILDREN AND DOGS – Are very welcome to the event, but please keep them under control.
+Remember, the field is dark, there is valuable equipment and astronomers will have carefully aligned their telescopes.
+Astronomers are often glad of a lie-in the following morning so, again, please be considerate.RUBBISH - The site is rich in wildlife and a very pleasant place to stay, so please keep it that way.
 Use suitable containers and dispose of rubbish, litter and dog mess appropriately.
 Dark sites and rubbish do not mix well.
 SAFETY - This is a dark skies event so you are advised to take care at all times!
-THANK YOU - The Organisers

 Who Organises the Autumn Sky Camp?
 The Autumn Sky Camp is organised by the Loughton Astronomical Society and the Kelling Heath management.
 The LAS arranges dates and daytime entertainments over the weekend.
 Kelling Heath run the camp site, make bookings and provide all the normal camp site facilities.